 Editorial disclosure: All reviews are prepared by Bankrate.com staff.
 Opinions expressed therein are solely those of the reviewer and have not been reviewed or approved by any advertiser.
 The information, including card rates and fees, presented in the review is accurate as of the date of the review.
 Check the data at the top of this page and the bank’s website for the most current information.

-Anyone with just so-so credit longing for a rewards card will likely approve of what the Capital One QuicksilverOne Cash Rewards Credit Card is offering.
+Anyone with just so-so credit looking for a rewards card will likely approve of what the Capital One QuicksilverOne Cash Rewards Credit Card is offering.
 With an unlimited 1.5 percent cash back rewards structure, this is one of the only cards available to those with fair credit to offer meaningful rewards.
-Keep in mind that there’s a $39 annual fee with this card so you would have to spend over $7,800 a year to make this card’s earnings greater than that of a no-fee card with 1 percent rewards.
+Keep in mind that there’s a $39 annual fee with this card so you would have to spend over $7,800 a year to make this card’s earnings greater than that of a no-annual-fee card with 1 percent rewards.

 - You can get access to a higher credit limit after making five consecutive on-time payments.